What is EMDR Therapy?

 EMDR can help the brain reprocess trapped memories where normal information processing can resume.
 Therapists often use EMDR to help clients uncover and process negative or limiting beliefs that develop from childhood or relational trauma.

-What does EMDR help?
+What does EMDR help treat?

 EMDR was originally established to treat PTSD.
 Although this therapeutic process has since proven extremely helpful for treatment of the following conditions: